 - Improve your fitness and strength making it easier to undertake normal daily activities

 - Reduce your risk of depression and anxiety

 - Improve your quality of life

 Developing the confidence to exercise again is one of the most common issues for people recovering from a heart attack.
 One of the most effective ways of increasing your confidence is to join a cardiac rehabilitation programme.
-Having a support person such as a family member or friend to exercise with, is also good for confidence as well as a great motivator.
+Exercising with a support person such as a family member or friend can boost your confidence and motivate you.

 Even if you're aware of the benefits of exercise after a heart attack, knowing when to start and how much activity or exercise to do can be daunting.

 Ideally, you should begin your post-heart attack exercise regime as part of the cardiac rehabilitation programme, run by your local hospital or primary care provider.
 If you're unable to attend cardiac rehabilitation, or if it's not available in your area, then it's important to talk to your GP, cardiologist or cardiac nurse about what is safe for you.